Proudly Serving Montgomery County Maryland

 If a problem with bullying has brought you to this page and you are wondering, “What can I do to help my child deal with a bully online or in school?”

-Nicole Beane, LCSW-C, Gail Groboski, LCSW-C, and Johanna Koenig, LCSW-C are all excellent therapist who work with kids in this age group.
+Nicole Beane, LCSW-C, Gail Groboski, LCSW-C, Johanna Koenig, LCSW-C and Andrea Zawatski, LCSW-C are all excellent therapist who work with kids in this age group.
 For more information about each of them, go to our About Us page.

 For Younger Children (under 10) schedule with Gail Groboski, Senior Young Child Clinician.